Help us match you with local pros in your area

 Ductwork Cleaning | $411-$1,029 |

 It's important to choose an HVAC company that employs technicians with the appropriate qualifications and expertise.
 HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
-To obtain the EPA Section 608 Technician Certification, contractors must pass an exam (the specific exam depends on what kind of equipment they intend to work with).
+To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the type of exam depends on the kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-All other licensing requirements are handled at the state level.
+All other licensing requirements are handled on a state-by-state basis.

-In Michigan, HVAC contractors must be licensed as Mechanical Contractors through the Department of Licensing and Regulatory Affairs (LARA).
-Contractors need to have at least three years of experience and pass an exam.
+HVAC contractors in Michigan are required to be licensed as Mechanical Contractors via the Department of Licensing and Regulatory Affairs (LARA).
+Contractors need to have at least three years of experience and must pass an exam.
 You can verify a license on LARA's website.
-Checking reviews on Google Reviews, the Better Business Bureau (BBB), Yelp, and similar sites can help your decision.
-Choose a provider with stellar reviews and stories of positive experiences from customers.
+Always check a provider's reviews and complaints with organizations such as Yelp, the Better Business Bureau (BBB), and Google Reviews.
+You want to hire a company with glowing reviews and stories of positive service experiences.

-You should have your HVAC system inspected approximately twice annually.
-After completing their inspection, your technician will inform you if any services are needed.
-You should also schedule an inspection if you start noticing issues such as strange noises, leaks, or unusual smells.
-If your home has ductwork, you should have it inspected every few years.
+You should have your HVAC system inspected twice annually.
+At the time of the inspection, your technician will tell you what services are needed.
+You should also call a technician if you start noticing issues such as leaks, strange noises, or unusual smells.
+If your home has ductwork, it should be inspected every few years.

 You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
-Always keep your thermostat as close to the outside temperature as you can, and avoid making drastic changes — adjust it only a few degrees at once.
-You may also consider purchasing a smart thermostat.
+Always keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at once.
+You may also consider getting a smart thermostat.

 For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).

-Your HVAC company may offer financing options through a third-party lender, or you might choose to obtain a loan on your own.
-It's a good idea to discuss payment options with a financial advisor and your HVAC company to make sure that you find the best option for you.
+Your HVAC company may provide financing options through a third-party lender, or you might choose to obtain your own loan.
+It's smart to discuss payment options with your HVAC company and a financial advisor to make sure that you find the best option for you.

 There are a number of ways you can make your HVAC system more energy-efficient: